-One of the principles of Sen Line theory is that all the Sib Sen Energy Lines start around the navel (the umbilicus or belly button).
+One of the principles of Sen Line theory is that all the Sib Sen Energy Lines start around the navel — the umbilicus or belly button — an idea we also find with the Yoga Nadi Prana Channels of which it’s said that they start in the Kanda.
 Nevertheless, there are contrasting views about where exactly around the navel they have their beginnings.

-Some say all the lines start just below the navel, others say around it in a circle, others claim they start near the solar plexus, and again others state that all start from one single point near the navel.
+Some practitioners claim that all the lines start just below the navel, others say around it in a circle, others claim they start near the solar plexus, and again others state that all start from one single point near the navel.
 Moreover, the distances to the navel are measured in “finger-wide” or “thumb-wide” distances, which up to today is a point of both discussion and confusion.

-As long as a baby is in the womb, the only way to absorb Prana is through the umbilical cord which attaches to the baby’s navel area.
-In that sense it’s only logical that the Sen Energy lines start there also.
+As long as a baby is in the womb, the only way to absorb Prana is through the umbilical cord that attaches to the baby’s navel area.
+In that sense, it’s perhaps only logical that the Sen Energy Lines also start there.

-Later, when the baby is born, Prana absorption takes place through the air it breathes and the food it eats, and also through sunlight that penetrates its skin.
+Later, when the baby is born, Prana absorption takes place through the air it breathes and the food it eats, through barefoot contact with the Earth, and additionally through sunlight that penetrates its skin.

-Nevertheless, the starting points of the Sen continue to be important to be “open and unblocked” because as far as the theory goes they are still the starting points for Prana distribution.
-Subsequently, lots of Thai acupressure work is done also on these points around the navel, an area often rather contracted and tensed, with lots of knots, tangles and adhesions to be worked on and released.
+Nevertheless, the starting points of the Sen Lines continue to be important to be “open and unblocked” because as far as the theory goes they are still the starting points for Prana distribution.
+Subsequently, lots of Thai acupressure work is also done on these points around the navel, an area often rather contracted and tensed, with plenty of knots, tangles and adhesions to be worked on and released.